HollyMorley/school-readiness-and-deprivation-england/README.md

 # Relationship Between Early Years Development, Deprivation, and Early Education Provisions in England

 > [!NOTE]
-> **tldr**: Deprivation can account for early years development beyond household income at the authority level in
+> **tldr**: Area-level deprivation is strongly associated with early years development in England, even after controlling for
-> England,
+> household income.
+The early years provision measures I tested show no meaningful association with GLD outcomes, whether
-> but I did not find a relationship between early years provision factors and early years development.
+> on their own or after accounting for deprivation.

 An exploratory analysis of the relationship between area-level deprivation and early years development across local